Grow Your Program

 Make class registration as easy as possible by simplifying registration forms, offering online registration, and integrating secure payment options.
 When you make registration simple, students are more likely to enroll again and again.

+Your third grade teacher was right: People won’t remember what you say, only how you made them feel.
 Everyone wants to feel like they belong.
 You can improve student retention by building a learning community.
 This is especially important for online classes where students may not get the chance to socialize.
-Your social media platforms are an ideal place to do this.
-You can:

 - Post instructor profiles